kshaffer/courses/mt4-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## Prep for March 2/3

+Monday's/Tuesday's class time will primarily be devoted to the final two movements of *Die schöne Müllerin*: "Der Müller und der Bach" and "Des Baches Wiegenlied."
+Please listen to both songs, study their text and music (see Feb 23/24 for text, score, and audio), and then take the [online quiz](https://docs.google.com/forms/d/1jMrr1AIPIQrT7zn8Smy_daCcaeuKm0EzLkC9UBd-tOU/viewform?usp=send_form).
+For the quiz, focus on the areas that you have not yet passed for the unit (see assessment report).
+For class, come prepared to discuss those areas that you studied most closely as you worked on the quiz.

+Also, please consult the class writing schedule in the [shared folder on Google Drive](https://drive.google.com/a/colorado.edu/folderview?id=0B9o4hmKNoi6cbTMtV05UQU1RMEE&usp=sharing).
+If you are due for a Twitter essay or a blog post, please follow the instructions on the [writing guide](mt4-writing.html) and submit your assignment using the submission form linked there.

+N.B.: There are wikipedia groups scheduled for 3/4, but since we will be doing paper consultations in lieu of that class meeting, I will be adjusting the schedule.
+I'll fill you in on that once it's updated, but no one will do wikipedia presentations next week.

 ## Prep for February 25/26

 Consult the class writing schedule in the [shared folder on Google Drive](https://drive.google.com/a/colorado.edu/folderview?id=0B9o4hmKNoi6cbTMtV05UQU1RMEE&usp=sharing).
 If you are due for a Twitter essay, Wikipedia presentation, or blog comments, please follow the instructions on the [writing guide](mt4-writing.html) and submit your assignment using the submission form linked there.